gwpachlatko/anything-goes/_posts/2020-04-29-corona-lack-of-strategy.md

 For those running a restaurant, however, it is safe to expect that they had more trouble than countable profit.
 In a restaurant I happen to know  — and we are not talking some joint on the dark side of the moon —  the total revenue attributable to the vouchers for the entire duration of the campaign was comparable to a slow morning on any day before the lockdown.

-Each restaurant had to open an account and individually register each branch they wanted to take part in the campaign on a website that had been created for this purpose, the vouchers had to be scanned by the staff upon reception, booked in the cash register system as cashless receipts to be settled later, and then confirmed again (on mentioned website) in order to redeem them and get their money back.
+Each restaurant had to open an account and individually register each branch they wanted to take part in the campaign on a website that had been created for this purpose, the vouchers had to be scanned by the staff upon reception, the original stored in a dry place, the amount booked in the cash register system as cashless receipts to be settled later, and then the vouchers had to be confirmed again (on mentioned website) in order to redeem them and eventually receive the money (one fine day).

 It’s (at the time of writing) not quite clear when exactly the money will be paid out to individual participants, but obviously not before the end of the campaign (30 September 2020).
 So basically, it was not a “boost for the economy” but rather a “promise to boost the economy” almost everyone involved would have been better off without.